Choosing your future

 Mathematics, Further Mathematics and Computer Science

-Mr Richard Stuart MA (Cantab), PGCE (London)Mr Richard Stuart is excited to be joining the outstanding team at Stoke College as the Head of Sixth Form, and looks forward to working together with the first cohort of sixth form students to forge an inclusive, supportive, challenging, inspirational and outward-looking community of learning that will give them the very best preparation for University and later life.
+Mr Richard Stuart MA (Cantab), PGCE (London)Mr Richard Stuart joined the outstanding team at Stoke College as the Head of Sixth Form in 2017, and has worked together with the sixth form students to forge an inclusive, supportive, challenging, inspirational and outward-looking community of learning that gives them the very best preparation for University and later life.
 Mr Stuart read Computer Science at the University of Cambridge before training as a teacher of Secondary Maths at the Institute of Education in London and has seven years’ experience teaching Maths, Further Maths and ICT to students of all abilities and ages from 11 to 18.
 He has had a number of roles supporting the development of teaching and learning both in Maths and across other subjects and he has a dynamic, patient and accessible teaching style that will support, engage and enthuse learners of all abilities.
 He has also worked as a private tutor and outside the world of education as a freelance web developer.
-Mr Stuart is particularly looking forward to teaching Maths, Further Maths and Computer Science in the Sixth Form at Stoke College, as well as contributing to the wider life of the College through his extra-curricular interests, which include singing, playing the piano and the cello alongside enjoying the brilliant world of ‘super-curricular’ maths and computing.
+Mr Stuart is particularly enjoys teaching Maths, Further Maths and Computer Science in the Sixth Form at Stoke College, as well as contributing to the wider life of the College through his extra-curricular interests, which include singing, playing the piano and the cello alongside enjoying the brilliant world of ‘super-curricular’ maths and computing.

 Modern Foreign Languages